vdesabou/kafka-docker-playground-docs/docs/examples.md

 <!-- select:end -->
-👉 Adapt the example to customer details and run it !
+👉 Adapt the example to user details and run it !

 > [!TIP]
 > Do not forget to [🪄 Specify versions](https://kafka-docker-playground.io/#/how-to-use?id=%f0%9f%aa%84-specify-versions) for CP and Connector before running the test !